awesomeness1jake/simpsons2_audio/README.md

 Sorry for the wonky naming conventions of certain speeches, and how some voicelines are used incorrectly.

 ## Speech
-- HOMER - Homer | Unfinished
+- Bart - Bart
-- MRG - Marge | Unfinished
+- Frk - Dr. Frink
-- COLLECT_SOUNDFX - Collect Sound Fx | Finished
+- Hom - Homer
-- SIMPSONS2_GAMEPLAY - Gameplay Sound Fx for Simpsons | Unfinished [missing sounds]
+- Mrg - Marge

 ## Music
 - SUNDAY_DRIVE | Finished